Cats have a lot to teach us.

 You just won't be some people's cup of tea.
 This would mortify a dog.
 Cats probably get sick satisfaction out of it.

 Split the difference.
 Be concerned with how your most cherished friends and family members feel.
 Don't worry about the rest.

 Do you see any of your cat's characteristics on this list?

 If so, share this article on Facebook so your friends can laugh too.

 Feel free to ask any cat ladies (or gents) you know the same question.

-Did you miss the greatest lessons I learned from dogs?
+Miss the greatest lessons I learned from dogs?
 Click here to read that one too.

 New visitor?
 Read a fun and friendly introduction from Daniel "Dogfather" Wallen.